SahilSingh8848/Face-recognition-attendance-system/README.md

 Face Recognition Attendance System

 This project utilizes face recognition technology to automate attendance marking.
-It captures and matches faces from live video or images, and records attendance based on recognized faces.
+It captures and matches faces from  images, and records attendance based on recognized faces.

 Features
 Automatic Attendance: Marks attendance when a recognized face is detected.